 Surviving in the hullabaloo of work will be hard if you did not jot down pending tasks on your notepad.
 While remembering to do your tasks might be the main reason why you prefer to-do lists, we believe there is another reason why you keep a notepad on you even during dinner time!
 The satisfaction of cross-tallying your pending tasks and finally checking them off your list is practically unmatchable to any feeling.

 But here is where we are going with our obsession with to-do lists.
 With sticky notes plastered all over the desk and soft board at work, keeping a track of everyday tasks can be a bit arduous.
+I have compiled the best project management software available online to help you pick the perfect one.
 One, you cannot differentiate from one task or the other; two, you are tired of reminding your social or work circle about their pending tasks and three, tracking everyone’s productivity level is next to impossible!

 Why do you need a To-Do List App?

-While this is a no-brainer, using a to-do list app on your phone allows you to at first, get rid of your notepads and sticky notes from taking over your workplace!
+While this is a no-brainer, downloading a to-do list app on your phone allows you to at first, get rid of your notepads and sticky notes from taking over your workplace!
+In addition, when searching online, you’re swamped with a multitude of best cloud storage services options which leave you more perplexed than ever.
 If you are avid list keeper, then chances are you might forget checking the sticky note that you placed on the soft board a few days ago.

 You had an interview at 5 pm!
 But since you forgot to check the sticky note buried behind the others and had basically no reminder whatsoever, you can kiss the hopes of getting a new job goodbye!

-So, will an online to-do list app be of any help?
+So, will a to-do list app online be of any help?

 Mentioned below are 3 reasons why anyone who is frantic in their personal space and workplace should get a to-do list app right away!

 A to-do list will provide you with the liberty to make different lists as per your priority.
 For instance, if you are assigning work to your team, you can make a list of ‘Assigned Tasks’ and another one as ‘Completed Tasks’ along with a timer for keeping dabs on them.
-Something you don’t need a complicated project management software for.
 Once an assigned task is finished, you can shift the task to the ‘Completed Tasks’ tab to acquire a sense of achievement over your daily agenda.

 Plus, organizing your tabs on a to-do list app will allow you to prioritize your urgent tasks.
 You can add a timer as well as schedule a reminder so that you are greeted by a wake-up call every now and then!